chulwoopack/chulwoopack.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I wam an Assistant Professor in the McComish Department of Electrical Engineering and Computer Science at South Dakota State University, where I lead the <a href="https://github.com/Multimodal-Intelligence-Lab"><i><span class="lab-highlight">M</span>ultimodal <span class="lab-highlight">Int</span>elligence Lab</i></a>.
+I am an Assistant Professor in the McComish Department of Electrical Engineering and Computer Science at South Dakota State University, where I lead the <a href="https://github.com/Multimodal-Intelligence-Lab"><i><span class="mint-green">M</span>ultimodal <span class="mint-green">Int</span>elligence Lab</i></a>.
 I received my Ph.D. in Computer Science from the [University of Nebraska-Lincoln](https://www.unl.edu/) under [Dr. Leen-Kiat Soh](https://cse.unl.edu/~lksoh/).
 Prior to that, I completed my B.S. from SDSU (dual-degree with the University of Ulsan) in 2015 and an M.S. from SDSU in 2017.